Career Pathway for Older People’s Nursing

 A regional task and finish group, Chaired by Jane Greene (Consultant Nurse for Older People, Southern HSC Trust) was established to conduct this work and to gather and agree relevant resources to meet the needs of nurses in planning their career in the care of Older People.
 In addition the Public Health Agency secured funding from the Burdett Trust for Nursing to complete “Project RETAIN”, in order to improve nurse retention and recruitment in care of older people’s settings; view the Project Report.
 The information gathered through both Projects was used to promote a career in Older People’s Nursing and support nurses planning a career in this worthwhile area of practice.

-Click on the video below to hear from the Chair of the Project, Jane Greene, Consultant Nurse
+Click here to view the video and hear from the Chair of the Project, Jane Greene, Consultant Nurse